Understanding Abdominal Migraine Symptoms: What You Need to Know

 tension: Emotional tension or anxiety might set off an episode.

-Dietary Factors: Some foods or beverages, such as chocolate, caffeine, or aged cheeses, can cause symptoms.
+Dietary Factors: Some foods or beverages, like chocolate, caffeine, or aged cheeses, can cause symptoms.

 Hormonal Changes: In women, hormonal oscillations associated with the menstrual cycle may play a role.